jamesroussel96/text-to-morsecode/README.md

 # text-to-morsecode
-Text to Morse code converter
+A text to Morse code converter that uses for loops to iterate through two different lists, compare index values, and return the users input in morse code.